openvswitch/ovs/vtep/README.ovs-vtep.md

 1. Follow the instructions in the INSTALL.md file of the Open vSwitch repository (don't start any daemons yet).

-2. Follow the instructions in INSTALL.Debian.md file and then install the "openvswitch-vtep" package (if operating on a debian based machine).
+2. Follow the instructions in INSTALL.Debian.rst file and then install the "openvswitch-vtep" package (if operating on a debian based machine).
 This will automatically start the daemons.